GabeScott/standard-works-vault/General Conference/2015 October - The Holy Ghost as Your Companion.md

 Just as the Holy Ghost strengthens us against evil, He also gives us the power to discern truth from falsehood.
 The truth that matters most is verified only by revelation from God.
 Our human reason and the use of our physical senses will not be enough.
 We live in a time when even the wisest will be hard-pressed to distinguish truth from clever deception.

-The Lord taught His Apostle Thomas, who wanted physical evidence of the Savior’s Resurrection by touching His wounds, that revelation is safer evidence: “Jesus saith unto him, Thomas, because thou hast seen me, thou hast believed: blessed are they that have not seen, and yet have believed” (John 20:29).
+The Lord taught His Apostle Thomas, who wanted physical evidence of the Savior’s Resurrection by touching His wounds, that revelation is safer evidence: “Jesus saith unto him, Thomas, because thou hast seen me, thou hast believed: blessed are they that have not seen, and yet have believed” ([[John 20.29|John 20:29]]).

 The truths that mark the way home to God are verified by the Holy Ghost.
 We cannot go to the grove and see the Father and the Son speak to the young Joseph Smith.
 No physical evidence or any logical argument can establish that Elijah came as promised to confer the priesthood keys now held and exercised by a living prophet, Thomas S. Monson.

 Confirmation of truth comes to a son or daughter of God who has claimed the right to receive the Holy Ghost.
 Since falsehoods and lies may be presented to us at any time, we need a constant influence of the Spirit of Truth to spare us moments of doubt.

 While a member of the Quorum of the Twelve Apostles, George Q. Cannon urged that we make a constant quest for the Spirit to be with us.
-He promised, and I promise it as well, that if we pursue that course, we “will never lack for knowledge” of the truth, “never be in doubt or in darkness,” and our “faith will be strong, [our] joy ... full.”2
+He promised, and I promise it as well, that if we pursue that course, we “will never lack for knowledge” of the truth, “never be in doubt or in darkness,” and our “faith will be strong, \[our\] joy … full.”[^2]

 We need that constant help from the companionship of the Holy Ghost for yet another reason.
 The death of a loved one may come unexpectedly.
 It is the witness from the Holy Ghost of the reality of a loving Heavenly Father and a resurrected Savior that gives us hope and comfort at the loss of a loved one.
 That testimony must be fresh when death occurs.

 So, for many reasons, we need the constant companionship of the Holy Ghost.
 We desire it, yet we know from experience that it is not easy to maintain.
 We each think, say, and do things in our daily lives that can offend the Spirit.
-The Lord taught us that the Holy Ghost will be our constant companion when our hearts are full of charity and when virtue garnishes our thoughts unceasingly (see D&C 121:45).
+The Lord taught us that the Holy Ghost will be our constant companion when our hearts are full of charity and when virtue garnishes our thoughts unceasingly (see [[D&C 121.45|D&C 121:45–46]][[D&C 121.46|]]).

 For those who are struggling with the high standard needed to qualify for the gift of the Spirit’s companionship, I offer this encouragement.
 You have had times when you have felt the influence of the Holy Ghost.
 It may have happened for you today.

-You can treat those moments of inspiration like the seed of faith that Alma described (see Alma 32:28).
+You can treat those moments of inspiration like the seed of faith that Alma described (see [[Alma 32.28|Alma 32:28]]).
 Plant each one.
 You can do that by acting on the prompting you felt.
 The most valuable inspiration will be for you to know what God would have you do.
 If it is to pay tithing or to visit a grieving friend, you should do it.
 Whatever it is, do it.
 When you demonstrate your willingness to obey, the Spirit will send you more impressions of what God would have you do for Him.

 As you obey, the impressions from the Spirit will come more frequently, becoming closer and closer to constant companionship.
 Your power to choose the right will increase.